 Form of THC consumption

 The way that you consume cannabis will affect how long a high lasts.
 If you eat your cannabis, you have to wait for it to digest and slowly enter the bloodstream (often taking 1 – 2 hours), which will lengthen the high.
+Learn to set up your cannabis kitchen to make your own edibles if you prefer this method.
 If you smoke it, THC enters the bloodstream more rapidly through the lungs.

 Quantity of THC Consumed:

 This one should be obvious, but the more cannabis you consume, the longer your high will last as your body must process larger quantities of cannabis over a longer period of time.